Slyson/Customer-Segmentation/README.md

 ## Dataset

-The project utilizes the "customer-segmentation" dataset, which is loaded from the 'Train.csv' file.
+The project utilises the "customer-segmentation" dataset from <a href="https://www.kaggle.com/datasets/kaushiksuresh147/customer-segmentation">Kaggle</a>, which is loaded from the 'Train.csv' file.
 The dataset contains information about customers, including their gender, marital status, age, education, work experience, and segmentation category.

 ## Exploratory Data Analysis

-- Gender Distribution: Visualizes the distribution of customers based on gender.
+- Gender Distribution: Visualises the distribution of customers based on gender.
 - Customers that ever married: Shows the distribution of customers based on their marital status.
 - Age Distribution: Presents the distribution of customer ages.
 - Graduated Customers: Displays the distribution of customers based on their education status.